athchatzis/Coding-Time-Tracker/README.md

 You will need to create your own Pixela account and configure your own project/graph before using the online tracking functionality.

+Once the Account is created, pas the information into the user_id.json.
+This file contains the Keys `user_name` ,`graph_id` and `token`.
+The Script needs the above identification to work, otherwise it will appear an error window when try to execute.

 ## Running as a `.exe`

 The script is ready to run both from an IDE and as a standalone executable.
 I recommend running it as an `.exe` and configuring it to start automatically with Windows.